abugraokkali/appintro/README.md

-A demo app with CI/CD deployed on Heroku.
+A web app that finds whether the input integer is above the average of list or not, with CI/CD deployed on Heroku.

 [![Build Status](https://travis-ci.com/abugraokkali/appintro.svg?branch=main)](https://travis-ci.com/abugraokkali/appintro)